giovanniruocco/smartmuseum/Architecture_2805.md

 MQTT stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
 The design principles are to minimise network bandwidth and device resource requirements whilst also attempting to ensure reliability and some degree of assurance of delivery.
 These principles also turn out to make the protocol ideal of the emerging “machine-to-machine” (M2M) or “Internet of Things” world of connected devices, and for mobile applications where bandwidth and battery power are at a premium.

 ---

+### **HiveMQ**

+HiveMQ is a MQTT broker and a client based messaging platform designed for the fast, efficient and reliable movement of data to and from connected IoT devices.
+It uses the MQTT protocol for instant, bi-directional push of data between your device and your enterprise systems.

+HiveMQ is built to address some of the key technical challenges organizations face when building new Internet of Things applications, including:
+- Building reliable and scalable business critical IoT applications
+- Fast data delivery to meet the expectations of end users for responsive IoT products
+- Lower cost of operation through efficient use of hardware, network and cloud resources
+- Integrating IoT data into existing enterprise systems

+We will use HiveMQ to create clients so that we can simulate for now the external hardware components that subscribe to the topics.
+They will probably be substituted later with the real devices.

+---